jonjongames1997/Adam69Callouts/README.md

 # Disclaimer

 You are NOT Authorized to redistribute this pack on other websites.
 Only websites this pack is being distributed on is GitHub.
-Redsitrbuting this pack will result in a DMCA  Takedown Notice.
+Redistributing this pack will result in a DMCA  Takedown Notice.